Franz de Paula Ulrich, 3rd Prince Kinsky of Wchinitz and Tettau: Family and career

 His father, Count Philip Kinsky of Wchinitz and Tettau (1700-1749), was a Habsburg state administrator, jurist, and ambassador to the Court of St. James's.
 He married Maria Carolina, Countess of Martinitz in 1722: from this marriage, he had four sons and four daughters.
 For the eldest son, Franz de Paula Ulrich, he planned a career in government service, similar to his own, which his son accepted.
 Franz de Paula Ulrich served for a short time in the Hofrat (High Council) in a juridical position.
-While in this branch of the state service, on 12 September 1749, he married Maria Sidonie Countess of Hohenzollern-Hechingen (1729-1815); they had four children: Philipp Joseph, Joseph, Wenzel Octavian and Maria Anna.
+While in this branch of the state service, on 12 September 1749, he married Countess Maria Sidonie of Hohenzollern-Hechingen (1729-1815); they had four children: Philipp Joseph, Joseph, Wenzel Octavian and Maria Anna.

 In 1752, his cousin, the Fürst Franz Joseph, died childless; his own father had died in 1749, as had his uncle.
 The allodial seat came to him.
 After his succession, he gave up state bureaucratic service and joined the Army.
 He was assigned to the Regiment Colledo in 1754, and in the following year, promoted to Colonel and regimental commander.
 He led this regiment during the Battle of Lobositz, the first battle of the Seven Years' War and the following year he was promoted to Major General, on 25 June 1757 (effective 26 January 1757).